kdaxh/APQS/README.md

 # Automatic Patient Queueing System (APQS)

-UI by HTMl and css
+UI by HTML and css

 Model for predicting malaria prevalence.